MegavexNetwork/scoreboard-library/README.md

-# ScoreboardLibrary
+# scoreboard-library

 A Scoreboard library for Paper/Spigot servers using the [Adventure](https://github.com/KyoriPowered/adventure) library.
 Note that this project is not yet stable, so expect bugs.

-Join the [Discord](https://discord.gg/v7nmTDTW8W) or create an issue for support.
+Join the [Discord](https://discord.gg/v7nmTDTW8W) or create an issue for support

 ## Features: